Philosophical-Language-Group/freetnil/docs/rfc/RFC_template.md

+---
-# RFC: title
+title: RFC: Title
-*by* author name or handle
+author: author name or handle
+---
 ## Problem

 Factual description of the problems solved by the RFC.

 ## Duration

-Time window in whcih the RFC is open for comment.
+Time window in which the RFC is open for comment.
 If the deadline is reached and more time is needed, make a note of the extension and the new deadline below.
 For example: